Sex Education season 2 binge recap: Episode 1-8

 Amid dealing with that, Otis begins worrying about his girlfriend Ola finding out about his problem.
 When he eventually tells her, though, she is unphased and says they'll deal with it together. #Couplegoals?

 As rosy as that conversation ends, Ola is clearly threatened when Lily tells Ola about Maeve and Otis's friendship.
 Trouble in awkward paradise…

 Otis & Jean

 Otis's professional sex therapist mother Jean (Gillian Anderson) has been carrying on a secret relationship with Jakob, her plumber-turned-lover who happens to be Ola's father.

-The cat gets out of the bag in hilariously awkward fashion when in the middle of fooling around with Ola at her place, Otis, in embarrassment over his masturbation/erection problem, runs out of Ola’s room with his pants down and falls down the stairs — literally stumbling upon Jean and a half-naked Jakob also fooling around.
+The cat gets out of the bag in a hilariously awkward fashion when in the middle of fooling around with Ola at her place, Otis, in embarrassment over his masturbation/erection problem, runs out of Ola's room with his pants down and falls down the stairs—literally stumbling upon Jean and a half-naked Jakob also fooling around.

 Otis is quite displeased that Jean's involved with Jakob.

 Meanwhile, Maeve is working at a mall pretzel shop, since she got expelled from school for claiming her brother's drugs were hers to protect him.
 Suddenly she finds herself having a reunion with her estranged drug-addict mother (and her half-sister).

 Her mother is supposedly one year sober, working on step nine (amends) of the Narcotics Anonymous program, and is dating a nice man…who doesn't know Maeve and her brother exist.
 Maeve is unforgiving, and she and her mother part on bad terms.

 However, the interaction inspires Maeve to quit work, dye her hair black, and return to school to fight for re-enrollment.